stuti-43m/scribblesV2/README.md

 - The server on receiving the data forwards the data to our arduino through serial communication.

 ## Code
+#### public/sketch.js
+- Here is where the client logic resides.
+- A new instance of the trained ml5 model is created that helps identify the poses made by the user and on appropriate identification sends the data to the server.

 #### server.js
 - The server runs on expressJS.
 - It acts as an messenger between the arduino and client.
 It waits for incoming messages from the client and transmits it to arduino using the serial communication library.